Have you ever tried this exotic, deliciously tangy fruit native to Africa? It grows in warmer, drier areas of Mexico, Asia, and India.

-Protein leakage from kidneys is one of the early signs of kidney damage linked to diabetes.
+Protein leakage from the kidneys is one of the early signs of kidney damage linked to diabetes.
 So, researchers believe the extract might protect kidneys against diabetes-related damage.
 Once again, there are no studies on the effects of tamarind products on kidneys in those with diabetes.

 Due to the lack of human studies, we shouldn’t use tamarind products for treating diabetes before consulting a doctor.
-Also, our doctor will help us avoid possible side effects if we take certain diabetes medication.
+Also, our doctor will help us avoid possible side effects if we take certain diabetes medications.

 Where to Find Tamarind

-We can find it in many grocery stores, as well as Asian and Mexican markets.
-It’s available in the form of pod, sauce, paste, or block.
+We can find it in many grocery stores, as well as in Asian and Mexican markets.
+It’s available in the form of a pod, sauce, paste, or block.
 Even though it’s usually sugar-free, don’t forget to check the label.

 Tamarind and Coconut Chicken Curry Recipe